Lose Weight With An Anti-Inflammatory Diet

 Food Sensitivities & Inflammation

-Testing and Managing Food Sensitivities
+Testing & Managing Food Sensitivities

-An effective and practical test for food sensitivities is to try eliminating the suspected foods for three weeks.
-Many people whose weight loss has reached a plateau find that their metabolism starts to work again once the inflammatory triggers are removed.
-Elson Haas, MD, and author of The False Fat Diet explains that eliminating foods that irritate the body while eating more foods that reduce inflammation, will get rid of bloating, water retention, and produce fewer “weight gain” hormones.
+Elson Haas, MD, and author of The False Fat Diet explains that eliminating foods that irritate the body while eating more foods that lower inflammation, will get rid of bloating, water retention, and produce fewer “weight gain” hormones.

 Top tips for reducing inflammation: